COM4506 Testing and Verification in Safety-Critical Systems

 in building safe complex software

-- to introduce the main standards relevant to
+- to introduce the role of standards in the

 development of safety critical systems;